 TGay Editor: Modify P407L5-7 as follows:

 CCA.indication(BUSY) shall be maintained for the duration of the PPDU.
-The receiver shall issue the PHY-CCA.indication(BUSY) for any signal 20 dB above the minimum sensitivity for a 2.16 GHz PPDU using SC MCS 1.
+The receiver shall issue the PHY-CCA.indication(BUSY) for any signal 20 dB above the minimum sensitivity for a 2.16 GHz PPDU using SC MCS 1 for at least aDMGCCAEDDetectTime.

 TGay Editor: Modify P407L513-15 as follows:

-the PHY-CCA.indication(BUSY,primary/secondary/secondary1/secondary2) for any signal 20 dB above the minimum sensitivity for a 2.16 GHz PPDU using SC MCS 1 at any of the channels (primary/secondary/secondary1/secondary2) the receiver is open to receive in.
+the PHY-CCA.indication(BUSY,primary/secondary/secondary1/secondary2) for any signal 20 dB above the minimum sensitivity for a 2.16 GHz PPDU using SC MCS 1 at any of the channels (primary/secondary/secondary1/secondary2) the receiver is open to receive in for at least aDMGCCAEDDetectTime.

 TGay Editor: Add the following as a last line to table 153 —EDMG PHY characteristics: